PDPA Compliance10 min read12 April 2026

 If You Serve EU Customers

-You likely need to comply with both the PDPA and the GDPR.
+You likely need both.
 The practical approach:

-If You Are Expanding Internationally
+If You're Expanding Internationally

 Manage PDPA compliance while preparing for international expansion.
-ComplyHQ's AI compliance assistant understands both PDPA and GDPR requirements and can help you identify gaps across frameworks.
+ComplyHQ's AI compliance assistant understands both PDPA and GDPR requirements and can help identify gaps across frameworks.
 Start a free assessment

 Simplify Your Compliance